MaastrichtU-IDS/doap-workshop/README.md

 #### Task 2: Add more DOAP project properties [5 min]

-Trade with your group, and discuss extra properties or descriptors you find appropriate to improve the fairness of a project.
+Trade with your group, and discuss extra properties or descriptors you find appropriate to improve the FAIRness of a project.

  Add your ideas (minimum 2 per group) 💡 [here](https://docs.google.com/document/d/1D3v4r89pKnx8mIp3rvby_2VO_NooJEckIO2vI1K1dfE/edit?usp=sharing).